 A defendant who is prohibited from operating a vehicle by an immobilization order shall not purchase or lease another vehicle or otherwise obtain a vehicle during the period of immobilization.
 Doing so is a misdemeanor offense and may result in a probation violation.
 For instance, if a person was convicted of drunk driving second offense and his vehicle was ordered immobilized for six months he may sell his car but he may not buy or otherwise obtain another to drive.
 Doing so is a misdemeanor that may land him in jail for a probation violation.

-A court may order immobilization for up to six months for the following offenses with zero prior convictions
+A court may order immobilization under Michigan vehicle immobilization laws for up to six months for the following offenses with zero prior convictions

-A person who is only permitted to drive a motor vehicle equipped with an ignition interlock device and is convicted of any offense related to driving a vehicle that is not so equipped that vehicle must be immobilized for a period between 90 and 180 days.
-There does no have to be a conviction for driving in violation of a restricted license to immobilize when driving without the ignition interlock.
+A person who’s only permitted to drive a motor vehicle equipped with an ignition interlock device and is convicted of any offense related to driving a vehicle that’s not so equipped that vehicle must be immobilized for a period between 90 and 180 days.
+There doesn’t have to be a conviction for driving in violation of a restricted license to immobilize when driving without the ignition interlock.

 Immobilization of vehicles used when the operator’s license is suspended is ordered as follows:

-If a person receives a ticket that is reported to their driving record during a period of suspension, they will receive an additional period of suspension and if this has happened 2-3 three times within seven years prior, the court must immobilize the vehicle for a period between 90 and 180 days.
-If it happened 4 or more times within the prior 7 years the court must immobilize the vehicle for a period between 1 and 3 years.
+If a person receives a ticket that’s reported to their driving record during a period of suspension, they’ll receive an additional period of suspension and if this has happened two to three times within seven years prior, the court must immobilize the vehicle for a period between 90 and 180 days.
+If it happened four or more times within the prior seven years the court must immobilize the vehicle for a period between one and three years.

 Lastly, when a vehicle has been immobilized the vehicle’s registration discloses the order, therefore a police officer will know a vehicle is subject to immobilization if he checks the vehicle registration; which will happen every time he pulls a vehicle over and can form the legal basis of a stop if the officer discovers the vehicle is being driven in violation of an immobilization order.